 Preparing for a job interview in Web Development.
 I am sure you want to know the most common 2018 Web Development Interview Questions and answers that will help you crack the Web Development Interview Questions with ease.

-Below are a few 2018 Web Development Interview Questions which are asked in interviews and will help you understand Web Development in detail.
-This Question is divided into two parts are as follows:
+Below are a few 2018 Web Development Interview Questions that are asked in interviews and will help you understand Web Development in detail.
+This question is divided into two parts are as follows:

 Part 1 – Web development Interview Questions (Basic)

 This first part covers basic Web development interview questions and answers